 When the first chapel burned, a new one was erected made of brick.

-One of the unique parts of the St. Johns in the Wilderness church are the very old graves that lie outside.
+One of the unique parts of St. John in the Wilderness church is the very old graves that lie outside.

 When the civil war broke out, many of the Charlestonians retreated to Flat Rock to live and due to this, you will find a number of Confederate South Carolina graves at the site.

 The North Carolina mountains are known for their apple orchards.
 A great way to spend a few hours in the late summer or early fall is by going apple picking.